 While humans are good at recognizing patterns, they also have limitations.
 For one, we are unable to analyze large quantities of data at a time.
 Second, we have a limited memory.
 And we forget.

 But a computer doesn’t have such limitations.
-What if a computer can be taught to learn patterns from data!
+What if a computer (aka. a machine) can be taught to learn patterns from data!

-Machine Learning (ML) is just that – algorithms that learn from past data to predict the future.
+Machine Learning (ML) is just that – these are algorithms that learn from past data to predict the future and can do it repeatedly.
 In this case, we can use ML to teach a computer from past data of success/failure and the student demographics so that it can predict the success/failure of new students with similar demographics for similar courses.

 ML techniques such as data analysis, data wrangling, feature selection, feature preprocessing, dataset creation, general purpose/deep learning algorithms, model review, and model deployment were used in this project.
 The outcome was an AI-app that predicts likely success/failure by inputting the course and the student demographics.